sfluhrer/ssh-mldsa/draft-sfluhrer-ssh-mldsa.md

    introduced in [RFC4251], Section 3, and the string data type from [RFC4251], Section 5.
 Identifiers and terminology from ML-DSA [FIPS204] are used throughout the document.

-# Requirement Language

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 # Public Key Algorithms